-Israel-Hamas conflict: Where it stands, day 2 after surprise attack
+Israel-Hamas conflict: Where it stands on day 2 after surprise attack

 Diplomacy

-- The United Nations Security Council (UNSC) will hold emergency closed consultations on Sunday over the escalating violence.
+- The United Nations Security Council will hold emergency closed consultations on Sunday over the escalating violence.

-- The meeting was first called by Malta, currently a UNSC member, with the United Arab Emirates (UAE) and Brazil later supporting it.
+- The meeting was first called by Malta with the United Arab Emirates and Brazil supporting it.

 - China said it was “deeply concerned” by the weekend’s dramatic escalation of violence between Israel and the Palestinians, urging all sides to show “calm”.